GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can use persisted queries to expose predefined data, and completely disable the GraphQL single endpoint, for better security.

 You can provide multiple custom endpoints, each of them customized for your customers or applications, protecting them via a password.

-Even better, you can validate that only logged-in users, or users with a certain role or capability, or visitors from a certain IP range, can access the schema, on a field-by-field basis (PRO).
+You can validate that only logged-in users, or users with a certain role or capability, or visitors from a certain IP range, can access data, on a field-by-field basis (PRO).

 You can cache the GraphQL response using standard HTTP caching (PRO).